 Pro: They Offer the Whole Kit and Kaboodle

-We recommend these sorts of packages whenever we can, because we've found them very helpful: The Every Man Jack Beard Kit (Shea Butter).
-That pack features a beard and face wash, beard oil, beard balm, and a two-sided beard comb.
+We recommend these sorts of packages whenever we can, because we’ve found them very helpful: The Every Man Jack Beard Kit (Shea Butter).
+That pack features a beard and face wash,

 Every Man Jack seems to have branched out into a very wide range of products including, but not limited to… body wash, body bars, cologne, razors, creams and gels, post-shave oils and creams, skin washes and scrubs, moisturizers, masks, lip balms, suntan lotion, shampoos, conditioners, styling products, etc. Even hand sanitizer, which, as we sit here in a (hopefully) post-Covid world, seems like a great touch.

 Anyway, if you’re a guy who likes to keep things simple and use one single product line for all your needs, this is a company that can do that for you.
 That’s nice, because a lot of beard companies are more “boutique” shops—they only offer a few things.

 OK!
 There you go—those are the “pros.”
 There’s a lot to like with Every Man, and we think those are the bigger advantages.
 No product is perfect, though, and our Every Man Jack